-4. A list of admissible nominations in alphabetical order shall then be submitted to the vote of Parliament.

-5. The vote shall be held by secret ballot on the basis of a majority of the votes cast.
+- 4. A list of admissible nominations in alphabetical order shall then be submitted to the vote of Parliament. - 5.
+The vote shall be held by secret ballot on the basis of a majority of the votes cast.

 If no candidate is elected after the first two ballots, only the two candidates obtaining the largest number of votes in the second ballot may continue to stand.
-6. Before opening the vote, the President shall ensure that at least half of Parliament's component Members are present.